Samakhushi

 Samakhushi is an urban city in Nepal located within Kathmandu.
 It is roughly 10 minutes from Golkopakha, Thamel.
-Samakhushi has various guesthouses and offers a vibrant ethnic cultural taste.
+It is about 2km from the Kathmandu city center.

 Samakhushi is one of the cities within Kathmandu which is viewed as a peaceful area.
-Samakhushi neighbouring cities are Ranibari in East, Gangabu in North, Balaju in west and Golkopakha(towards Thamel) in south.
+Its neighbouring cities are Ranibari to the east, Gangabu to the north, Balaju to the west and Golkopakha (towards Thamel) to the south.
 Samakhushi has always been a commuting road for people from Tokha, Nuwakot, Jhor, Kakani to go centre of Kathamndu, Kastamandap.